Web3-Builders-Alliance/CodeJournals.W22TWT.Nahem/code_journal_1.md

 7. Cargo.toml is where we want to include our dependencies.
 As we need to use external crates or packages, we should manually add them under `[dependencies]`. **Tip**: you can use VSCODE extension called Better TOML to format the files with .toml extension.

-## Code
+## Contract

 `use` is similar to import in other programming languages.
 In this case we're importing the struct `state` and the const `STATE` that are in the state.rs file so we can use them in our smart contract without passing the complete path.

     use crate::state::{State, STATE};

 `const` is the short for constant and is used to define values in our contract that won't change.
-For naming convenction, we should use uppercase and separate words with `_`.
+For naming convention, we should use uppercase and separate words with `_`.
 It's always necessary to define the type with `:`,in this case is a `String` slice.

     const CONTRACT_NAME: &str = "crates.io:cw-template";

 This is a macro to define that the following function will be an entry point for the program. `entry_point` are exposed to the blockchain and can be interacted with.

     #[cfg_attr(not(feature = "library"), entry_point)]

+### Instantiate

 `instantiate` is a public function that's accesible from other files outside this contract.
 It's similar to a constructor function in other programming languages.
 Basically, it's used to initialize the contract with the default values after deployment in the blockchain.
 The values inside `()` are the variables we pass to the function so they can be used inside its scope.
 We always need to specify its type and we're going to talk about them below.
 The `->` tells what type of output the function should return, in this case, it's either a `Response` when everything goes as planned or a `ContractError` if something went wrong, wrapped in a Result type to contain the error and not cause a kernel panic.
 Then, the actual commands of the function are found inside the `{}` which are explained below line by line.